 What support is available?

-Spatial Services is a division of the Department of Customer Service.
+Spatial Services is a division of the Department of Finance Services and Innovation.
 It is the key provider of spatial data and services for NSW and contributes towards a Digital Government.

 Spatial data, products and services are utilised for a variety of purposes including: land management, state economic and social development and providing government services to the community, such as event and emergency management.